Skip to content

 #DesktopHero: Offline Builder With Free STLs

-DesktopHero runs as a downloadable application rather than a browser app, which sets it apart from every other tool we tested.
+DesktopHero runs as a downloadable application rather than a browser app, which sets it apart from every other tool in this roundup.
 The original web version is gone, but the desktop builds for Windows, macOS, and Linux still work in 2026.
 STL export is included free.

 Smaller library, no fee.

 The big tradeoff: no print-on-demand service.
 You need your own printer or a print service like JLCPCB or Shapeways to turn the STL into a physical mini.
-Pair it with one of the delta 3D printers we reviewed for fast batch printing of party rosters.
+Pair it with one of the delta 3D printers covered in our guide for fast batch printing of party rosters.

 #MyMiniFactory: Curated STL Marketplace

 MyMiniFactory is a marketplace, not a customizer.
 You browse premade STL files from independent designers, pay per file or subscribe to a Tribe (similar to Patreon), and print yourself.
-According to MyMiniFactory’s about page, every file goes through a printability check before listing, which we confirmed across 12 sample downloads in March 2026.
+According to MyMiniFactory’s about page, every file goes through a printability check before listing.

 The math changes the cheaper your hourly print cost runs.